 The Office of Community Life at Liberty University (LU) works with students who accept responsibility for violating policy by providing a variety of educational opportunities, which allows for a personalized learning experience.
-The educational opportunities have been grouped into three categories called Pathways.
-Each Pathway is designed for the student to develop skills for immediate and long-term success.
+The educational opportunities are into three categories called Pathways.
+Each Pathway is designed in a way that allows the student to develop skills for immediate and long-term success.
 All assignments must connect back to the behavior that led to the given violation.

-Each one of the educational opportunities was designed to promote growth in the areas of personal development, interpersonal competence, social responsibility, and/or cognitive and practical skills.
+Each one of the educational opportunities is designed to promote growth in the areas of personal development, interpersonal competence, social responsibility, and/or cognitive and practical skills.